Frequently Asked Questions

 Arrival time for Ordeal candidates is between 7:00pm and 7:45pm.
-Arrival time for Arrowmen is between 6:00pm and 8:00pm.
-Check in is at the bus stop or at the STEM building.
+Arrival time for Arrowmen is between 7:00pm and 8:00pm.
+Check in is at the Welcome Center.
 There will be Arrowmen to direct you upon arrival in the parking lot.

 Once checked in you can proceed to your selected sleeping location and setup your bunk.
 After that you can head to Willits Dining Hall for fellowship and to assist Lodge committees with preparations for the weekend.
 Cracker barrel is at 9:30pm in the dining hall.

 A typical OA weekend schedule can be found below.